baralprativa27/pharmacy-rebate-analytics/README.md

 - Detect rebate leakage by comparing actual vs expected rebate amounts across drugs and therapeutic classes

 ## Dataset Description
 The project uses simulated pharmacy and rebate datasets stored in CSV format to replicate real-world PBM and healthcare rebate analysis scenarios.
-The datasets were integrated and transformed in Power BI to support KPI reporting, variance analysis, and claim-level drill-through analytics.
+The datasets were integrated and transformed in Power BI to support KPI reporting, variance analysis, and detailed claim analysis.
 It includes pharmacy claims across multiple therapeutic classes, drugs, and insurance plans to enable rebate performance and financial analysis.

 **Datasets Included**